Rich text: HtmlArea

 </content-type>

-An important feature, is that when creating internal links (content or media links), Enonic will save a references to the target items, similar to how the ContentSelector works.
+An important feature, is that when creating internal links (content or media links), XP will save a references to the target items, similar to how the ContentSelector works.
 This is useful when looking for usage and dependencies between content items later.

 Because links are created using the item’s unique id.
 It is perfectly safe to move items around in the tree structure, or change it’s path name.
 The links will not break.